 However, it is possible for a mixture of hawks and doves to provide a stable situation when their numbers reach a certain proportion of the total population.
-For example, with payoffs as winner +50, injury -100, loser 0, display -10, a population consisting of hawks and doves (or individuals adopting hawk and dove strategies) is an ESS whenever 58,3% of the population are hawks and 41,7% doves; or when all individuals behave at random as hawks in 58,3% of the encounters and doves in 41,7%.
-The percentages, or point of equilibrium, depend on costs and benefits (or the pay-off, which is equal to benefits minus costs).
+For example, with payoffs as winner +50, injury -100, loser 0, display -10, a population comprising hawks and doves (or individuals adopting a mixed strategy of alternating between playing hawk and dove strategies) is an ESS whenever 58,3% of the population are hawks and 41,7% doves; or when all individuals behave at random as hawks in 58,3% of the encounters and doves in 41,7%.
+The percentages (the point of equilibrium) depend on costs and benefits (or the pay-off, which is equal to benefits minus costs).

 Evolutionarily stable strategies are not artificial constructs.
 They exist in nature.
 The Oryx, Oryx gazella, have sharp pointed horns, which they never use in contests with rivals and only in defense against predators.
 They play the dove strategy.
-Up to 10% per year of Musk Ox, Ovibos moschatus, adult males die as a result of injuries sustained while fighting over females.
+Up to 10% per year of Musk Ox, Ovibos moschatus, adult males die because of injuries sustained while fighting over females.
 They play the hawk strategy.

 An ESS is a modified form of a Nash equilibrium.
 In most simple games, the ESSes and Nash equilibria coincide perfectly, but some games may have Nash equilibria that are not ESSes.
 Furthermore, even if a game has pure strategy Nash equilibria, it might be that none of those pure strategies are ESSes.
 We can prove both Nash equilibria and ESS mathematically (see references).

-Evolutionary biology and sociobiology attempt to explain animal behavior and social structures (humans included), mainly in terms of evolutionarily stable strategies.
+Evolutionary biology and sociobiology attempt to explain animal behavior and social structures (humans included), primarily in terms of evolutionarily stable strategies.